A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Formalism

 \subsubsection{Abstractions}

 The notion of `abstraction' is codified by postulating a certain operator $\A$, which may act on objects residing in a space $W$, much like the projection operator.
-It will have, however, different properties to those of the projection operator.
+It will have, however, different properties to those of the projection operator $\PP$.
 Using the abstraction operator, one is able to go `up a level', ($\A\circ\A(w)\neq\A(w)$), and establish new features of the object $w$.
-The sequential application of the abstraction operator creates a chain, in a reminiscent fashion to that of (co-)homologies \cite{Bott}; however, the properties of the abstraction operators are more general.
+The sequential application of the abstraction operator creates a chain, in a fashion analogous to cohomologies \cite{Bott}; however, the properties of the abstraction operators are more general than those of a functor.

-One may define the abstraction classes, $\Om^i$, as
+One may define the abstraction classes, $\Om^i$, as:

+where $1$ is the identity operator; that is, where no information is added by an abstraction operator - the `trivial' abstraction.
 For the moment, the properties of the classes are no more extensive than, say, a collection of elements (the operators).
 The \emph{range} of $\A$, namely $\Om^1 \equiv \{\A_i\}$, is a class of any type of $\A$.
-(What is meant by the set symbols $\{$ $\}$ will be discussed in Section \ref{subsubsect:coll}.)
-It follows that, for $w\in W$, $\Om^0(w) = w\in W$.
+(What is meant by the set symbols $\{$ $\}$ in the context of the new framework will be discussed in Section \ref{subsubsect:coll}.)
+It follows that, for $w\in W$, $w \in \Om^0(w) \in \Om^0(W)$.